Byllis: Hellenistic period

-The city experienced a notable development in the Hellenistic period, representing the chief settlement of the Illyrian koinon of the Bylliones, of which several hilltop centers are found in the lower valley of the Aoos river.
+The city experienced a notable development in the Hellenistic period, representing the chief settlement of the Illyrian koinon of the Bylliones, of which several hilltop centers are found in the lower valley of the Vjosa river.
 The archaeological remains confirm that in Hellenistic times Byllis was a cultural and political centre of the region.
 The creation of Hellenistic cities such as Byllis in the territory of southern Albania has been attributed to the successors of Alexander the Great and Pyrrhus of Epirus.

 In 314 the territorial community of Byllis was occupied by Cassander of Macedon.
 After two years it was under the rule of the Illyrian king Glaukias of the Taulantii, who drove out the Macedonians from the region.
 Afterwards the area was occupied by Pyrrhus of Epirus and his son Alexander II of Epirus.
 In 270 BC the Illyrian king Mytilos established control over the hinterland of Apollonia.
 Nevertheless the life of Byllis proceeded without much alteration.

 Local inscriptions begin in the middle of the 4th century BC and are related to a polis-like organization.
 They are exclusively in Greek, as are institutions, the titles of the officials and other parts of the organization of the settlement.
 Those inscriptions reveal typical features of the north-western Greek dialect.
 Archaeological explorations have not yet found a sanctuary or temple in the city of Byllis, however, a series of inscriptions show the adoption of the Ancient Greek cults of Zeus, Hera, Dionysius and Artemis.
 Among the typical Ancient Greek cults found in Byllis are those of Zeus Tropaios, Hera Teleia, Poseidon, Parthenos.

 Ancient sources and epigraphic material provide evidence that the territory of the Bylliones included, close to the bitumen mines, a fire sanctuary with an oracle, named Nymphaion in ancient Greek historiography, which was located on the border with nearby Apollonia.
 The nymphaeum also appears as a fire symbol engraved on coins of Byllis minted in the 3rd-2nd century BC.
 A relief found near Byllis also shows the nymphs and a cloth wrapped around this fire, a scene that is repeated only with the nymphs depicted on a 1st-century BC silver coin of Apollonia, suggesting an admixture of local traditions and religions with the forms and practices brought by Greek colonists at Apollonia.
 Under Greek influence the local Illyrian spontaneous and naturalistic cult started its canonization.